 Throughout all his studies, Rol was curious about magic, mentalism and illusionism and early on was obsessed with predicting cards.
 However, while in Paris in 1927, the young banker had an existential crisis that brought him when he uncovered a correlation between the colour green, the musical note Sol and kinetic energy.
 The discovery was so intense that Rol locked himself up in a nunnery for three months where he explored states of sublime consciousness (a state of union with the absolute).
 Rol’s s life was altered evermore.

-Rol returned to Torino and dedicated his life to studying and developing his mystical skills in the privacy of his own home, while discreetly working as an antique buyer and collector, often interacting with artists like Picasso and D’Annunzio and people of power including Pio XII.
+Rol returned to Torino and dedicated his life to studying and developing his mystical skills in the privacy of his own home, while discreetly working as an antique buyer and collector, often interacting with artists like Pablo Picasso and Gabriele D’Annunzio and people of power including Pio XII.
 On September 8, 1943, as a captain in Italy’s Alpine troops, Rol was able to save partisan fighters who were to be executed by the Nazi-Fascist armed forces.
 Some say that it was Rol’s telekinetic powers and magical experiments that charmed the Germans into releasing the prisoners.

 Post-war, Rol’s fame grew as he continued to test out his magical talents.
 Whether it was his ability to read cards from a distance, moving objects or making things appear or disappear using his telekinetic powers, predicting events via telepathy, reading someone’s aura, or transporting himself in time, his followers were captivated.
 His talents first became public journalist Dino Buzzati recounted how Rol saved a man’s life.